myawsrocks/vpc101/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This solution walks through the building and securing of the following VPC.
+This solution walks through the building and securing of the following VPC.<br/>
+At the end of the deployment you will have a VPC spanning multiple Availability Zones (AZ) with both IPv4 and IPv6 ranges.<br/>

 ![Product Name Screen Shot][product-screenshot]